-There are three columns in unadjusted trial balance- the first one is account names, the second is debit and the third one is credit.
-The accounts are listed generally in the order of balance sheet and profit and loss account, i.e. assets and liabilities come before income and expenses.
+There are three columns in unadjusted trial balance- the first one is account names, the second is debit, and the third one is credit.
+The accounts are listed generally in the balance sheet order, and the profit and loss account, i.e. assets and liabilities, come before income and expenses.
 Assets and expenses are posted on the debit side and likewise liabilities and incomes on the credit side.

 Steps to Prepare an Unadjusted Trial Balance

-- Balances from all the leger accounts are taken and the format of the trial balance is to be prepared.
+- Balances from all the leger accounts are taken, and the trial balance format is to be prepared.

 - Enlist the accounts and write the balances in respective debit and credit columns.